 Firniwil is a name that came to England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
 The Firniwil family lived in Lincolnshire.
 Their name, however, is not a reference to this area, but to their place of residence prior to the Norman Conquest of England in 1066, Fourneville in Calvados, Normandy.

 Early Origins of the Firniwil family

 The surname Firniwil was first found in Lincolnshire where "the best authorities state that the first of this name, known in England, was Girard de Furnival, who came over from Normandy, temp.
 Richard I., and accompanied the crusade to the Holy Land.
 It is impossible to reconcile this fact with the entry on the Battle Roll. "

 Early History of the Firniwil family

 This web page shows only a small excerpt of our Firniwil research.
-Another 99 words (7 lines of text) covering the years 125 and 1250 are included under the topic Early Firniwil History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the year 1250 is included under the topic Early Firniwil History in all our PDF Extended History products and printed products wherever possible.

 Firniwil Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Firniwil has been recorded under many different variations, including Furnival, Furnivall, Furniwal, Furniwall and many more.

 Early Notables of the Firniwil family